Singapore

 Beach, resorts, families

 Sentosa sits apart from the main city and feels almost like a separate destination.
 Beaches, resorts, attractions, and family-oriented activities dominate the island.
-It is easy enough to reach the centre, but staying here means accepting some distance from Singapore's food and neighbourhood culture.
+It is easy enough to reach the center, but staying here means accepting some distance from Singapore's food and neighborhood culture.
 Many people enjoy it, others find it artificial.

 Good for: Beach time, family trips, resort stays.